 Read more here, download the app for free on:

-This is a remarkable CD ['Songs of Doubt'].
-It’s not for anyone who thinks Ed Sheeran produces complex songs but it’s a powerful and affecting work that should appeal to classical and electronic pop fans alike (...)
+'Songs of Doubt' is a remarkable album.
+It’s a powerful and affecting work that should appeal to classical and electronic pop fans alike.
 One of the most diverting albums we’ve heard in ages.

 - Review Corner